cms-tau-pog/TauFW/PicoProducer/README.md

 ### Analysis
-This framework allows to implement many analysis modules called channels (e.g. different final states like mutau or etau).
+This framework allows to implement many analysis modules called "channels" (e.g. different final states like mutau or etau).
 All analysis code should be saved in [`python/analysis/`](python/analysis), or a subdirectory.
 A simple example of an analysis is given in [`ModuleMuTauSimple.py`](python/analysis/ModuleMuTauSimple.py),